 As a former Fringe Festival performer myself, the fact that “Kim’s Convenience” has gone on to such great success is inspiring, and I really hope that this interview will inspire you too.

-”Kim’s Convenience” follows in the footsteps of other Toronto Fringe Festival shows like “Da Kink in My Hair,” “Machomer,” and “The Drowsy Chaperone” some of which have have won Tony awards and toured internationally.
+“Kim’s Convenience” follows in the footsteps of Fringe shows including “Life After,” “Da Kink in My Hair,” “Machomer,” “The Drowsy Chaperone” and others that have gone onto great things.

-In our interview we talk about the time in his life when Ins gave up a job with security, benefits and a housing allowance….everything that would have set him up for a traditional life…but wasn’t a job in the Arts and Ins knew he wanted a life in the Arts.
+We talk about the time in his life when Ins gave up a job with security, benefits and a housing allowance, everything that would have set him up for a traditional life, but it wasn’t a job in the Arts which Ins knew he needed to truly enjoy life.